TOAST-DOCS/TOAST-Cloud/en/toast-sdk/log-collector-ios.md

 ## TOAST > User Guide for TOAST SDK > TOAST Log & Crash > iOS

 > [Notice]
-> Crash logs from new devices using the arm64e architecture (iPhone XS, XR, XS Max, and iPad Pros 3rd) can only count the number of occurrences, and analysis of crash content is not yet supported.
+> From TOAST SDK 0.13.0, it is possible to analyze and analyze crashes from devices using arm64e architecture (iPhone XS, XR, XS Max, iPad Pros 3rd).
-> We will provide analysis capabilities for new devices in the near future.

 ## Prerequisites